-Originally developed in 1952, the OG-107 fatigue trouser was named for the color of the 8.5oz cotton sateen that they were made of—OG (Olive Green), shade 7.
+As a more casual and practical replacement for the WWII-era HBT's (herringbone twill), the OG-107's came about in 1952, named for the color of the 8.5oz cotton sateen that they were made of—OG (Olive Green), shade 7.
 They would end up being one of the longest issued uniforms in the U.S. army, phased out of rotation in 1981 after being used throughout the Vietnam and Cold War era.
-While the U.S. army officially used the term “utility uniform” to describe the new OG-107s, soldiers continued to refer to them as fatigues—what military trousers were referred to in the 1940s during WWII.
+While the U.S. army officially used the term “utility uniform” to describe the new OG-107s, soldiers continued to refer to them as fatigues—what HBT's were referred to.

 via fashion pathfinder

 The design of the trousers was incredibly simple and remained nearly unchanged during its issued lifespan.
 The uniform was intended to be loose fitting and used for work duties and training, and included all of the defining characteristics we associate with OG-107s today: two large front pockets and two rear patch pockets with flap closures.

 The trousers were twice updated with modifications: once in 1964 and the second time in 1973.

 In 1964, the tag sizing changed from “small”, “medium”, “large” to true measurements (28x30 etc.).
 The waist adjustment tabs were also removed.